ProjectTorreyPines/FUSE.jl/docs/src/develop.md

 Material properties for supported fusion-relevant materials are stored in the FusionMaterials package, specifically in `FusionMaterials/src/materials.jl`.
 Properties of each material can be accessed by calling the `Material` function with the material name as a symbol passed as the function argument.

-There are two steps to adding a new material:

-1. Add a function to `materials.jl` called Material with the function argument being the material name.
+To add a new material whose properties can be accessed in FUSE, first add a function to `materials.jl` called Material with the function argument being your material's name.
 In the body of the function, assign the material's name (as a string, all lowercase, and with any spaces filled by underscores), type (as a list containing each possible IMAS BuildLayerType the material could be assigned to), density (in kg/m^3) and unit cost (in US dollars per kilogram).
 Include a comment providing a link to the source from which the unit cost was taken.

 Below is an example of a complete Material function for a non-superconductor material (more about superconductor materials below):